DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 What follows is a guide on how I use Demistify.
 You should adapt it to your own enviroment, board and core.
 Where you see "deca" substitute it for the board you are porting to.
 Where you see a specific core (e.g. nes, gameboy) substitute it for the core you are porting.

-Note:  Most of the below notes are extracts from chats with Alastair M. Robinson creator of Demistify.
+Note:  Most of the below notes are extracts from chats with Alastair M. Robinson, creator of Demistify.
 Literal extracts are quoted " " in the text below.

 ### Fork a Mist core and add DeMiSTify as a submodule